 The flowsetter valves are small throttling ball valves.
 They are used to control the flow of water through the system.
 The valves have a slotted screw head.
-When the screw head slot is parallel to the direction of flow, the valve is completely open.
+When the screw-head slot is parallel to the direction of flow, the valve is completely open.
 When the slot is perpendicular to the direction of flow, the valve is completely closed.

-See Figure 2.
+Refer to Figure 2.
 The flowsetter valves are set at the factory.
 The settings are:

-- Process water flowsetter: /2 gpm less than total flow capacity.
-If the valve capacity is 0-5.5 gpm valve, then set it to 5 gpm.
-The capacity is marked on the valve. - Return water flowsetter: 0-5.5 gpm wide open - Heat exchanger flowsetter (not shown): wide open
+- Process water flowsetter: 1/2 gpm less than total flow capacity.
+If the valve capacity is 0-5 gpm valve then set it to 4.5 gpm.
+The capacity is marked on the valve. - Cooling water flowsetter: 2 gpm - Heat exchanger flowsetter (not shown): wide open